The First Look at Thunder Junction

 Fblthp, the Lost is one of those very creative cards where you can actively disrupt the game a little, provided that you have the right hand.
 They have a new keyword “plot” in the description, and it was not explained to us for the time being.
 We can only assume that in this particular case, plot has to do with the disguise or morphing capabilities that the card might have.

 However, plotting might also be only the means to replace the land drop.
 A 1/1 stat line is not exactly great, so we can only assume that the plot system is going to help make it better.
-With that in mind, we hope that they will do a good job at explaining what the card can do, and the unique benefits it can provide.
+With that in mind, we hope that they will do a good job of explaining what the card can do, and the unique benefits it can provide.
 It certainly has a lot of potential, and Fblthp itself is a funny character, a legendary creature.

 Nexus of Becoming and Midstory Epilogue

-These two cards are coming after the rather lukewarm of the Machine:Aftermath.
+These two cards are coming after the rather lukewarm reception of the Machine:Aftermath.
 It seems that according to that poor reception, Wizards has started to scrap epilogue boosters.
 Yet they already had one already made for the Thunder Junction set.
 These cards are rolled into the main set, instead of being scrapped.
 They will come with a different set symbol, despite being Standard-legal.

 These cards are shown as the Big Score bonus sheet.
 Based on their stats and effects, it seems they are very powerful.
 Our suspicion is that they will be quite slow and playing outside of Commander will be a bit tricky to pull off properly.
 They definitely open up new play combinations, and we are excited to see if this is a one-off or a constant for any future plays.